Festuca gautieri

 Festuca gautieri, commonly known as spiky fescue or bearskin fescue, is a species of flowering plant in the grass family, Poaceae, native to the Pyrenees.
 It is a commonly cultivated evergreen or semi-evergreen herbaceous perennial, and, as a native to European alpine areas, it is a small, low-growing Festuca suitable for rock gardens.
+It is first described in 1890.

 Description

 The bearskin fescue is a persistent, overwintering green grass with about 20 to 50 centimeters high and bare stalks, which have a diameter of 0.9 to 1.7 millimeters.
 It has dense horst-like growth with very thin, bristly to rush-shaped, folded leaves that are closed tubularly to one-third to three-quarters of their length.
 The leaf blades carry five to seven vascular bundles.
 The ligules are membranous, slightly fringed and about 0.5 to 1 millimeter long.

 The yellow-green inflorescence is a panicle that reaches a length of about 4.5 to 7 centimetres.
 The panicle branches are hairy and each carry an elongated, flattened spikelet that grows to about 9 to 11 millimetres in length.
 The glumae are unkempt and shorter than the spikelets, the lower one is single-veined, the upper one is three-veined and 4.9 to 5.8 millimetres long.
 The five-veined lemmas reach a length of 6 to 7.3 millimetres.
 The flowering season lasts from June to July.

 The chromosome count is 2n = 14 or 28.